dojo/cli-build-app/README.md

 ### Watching

 Building with the `--watch` option observes the file system for changes, and recompiles to the appropriate `output/{dist|dev|test}` directory, depending on the current `--mode`.
-When used in the conjunction with the `--serve` option, `--watch=memory` can be specified to enable automatic browser updates and hot module replacement (HMR).
+When used in the conjunction with the `--serve` option and `--mode=dev`, `--watch=memory` can be specified to enable automatic browser updates and hot module replacement (HMR).

 ```bash
 dojo build -w # start a file-based watch